Metacognition

 How did I go about approaching the assignment, and not just ‘I read the text online with a note-taking app open so I could jot down reflections and questions’, but ask questions like:

-• What room was I in, was it hot or cold?
+- What room was I in, was it hot or cold?

-• What chair was I in and did it help or hinder–so comfortable I feel asleep?
+- What chair was I in and did it help or hinder–so comfortable I feel asleep?

-• What was difficult for me in this lecture and why might that be?
+- What was difficult for me in this lecture and why might that be?

-• How was I holding my body during the discussion?
+- How was I holding my body during the discussion?

-• What would have helped me understand more effectively?
+- What would have helped me understand more effectively?

-• What did I do when I noticed my mind had wandered during the discussion?
+- What did I do when I noticed my mind had wandered during the discussion?

-• How many times did I check my phone when I was reading that paragraph?
+- How many times did I check my phone when I was “reading” that paragraph?

 Then ask them to reflect on how the answers to those questions may have affected how they approached the assignment or activity and what, if anything, they might have learned from it.
+For instance, if they were uncomfortable because of the room temperature or the chair they were in, might they come to unconsciously associate discomfort with the material they were working on?
+Pair metacognitive reflection with working on mindset to further expand their capabilities.

 Then ask them to think about what they might have changed that could have positively affected their learning.